constructor21/peal_web_v2/README.md

+Fix post-launch + all the TODOs

 Footer is messed up again ....
-Fix post-launch .... then the other TODOs
     ... delete the old calendar code
 Order the campaigns post launch as well